-Katarina has a holistic approach to her therapeutic work, integrating several different approaches to meet the specific needs of her clients.
-Her work is influenced by Integrative Psychosynthesis (with emphasis on the Jungian approach), Transpersonal Psychotherapy, and Body-Psychotherapy.
-She also frequently uses creativity, movement, mindfulness and creative imagination in her therapeutic work.
+Katarina has a holistic approach to her psychotherapeutic work, integrating several different approaches to meet the specific needs of her clients.
+Her work is influenced by Transpersonal Psychotherapy and Integrative Embodied Psychotherapy.
+She also uses movement, music, mindfulness, visualisation and creative arts in her therapeutic work.

 What is Transpersonal Psychotherapy?

-Transpersonal psychotherapy is any form of psychotherapy which places emphasis on the transpersonal or spiritual aspects of the human experience.
+Transpersonal psychotherapy is a form of psychotherapy which places emphasis on the transpersonal or spiritual aspects of the human experience.

-As in psychosynthesis, the ultimate goal of transpersonal psychotherapy is not merely the alleviation of suffering, but the integration of physical, emotional, mental and spiritual aspects of the client’s well-being.
-A life-crisis is seen as an opportunity for a personal break-through and growth and ultimately the achievement of self-actualisation.
+In transpersonal approach, the ultimate goal is not merely the alleviation of suffering, but the integration of physical, emotional, mental and spiritual aspects of the client’s well-being.
+A life-crisis is seen as an opportunity for a personal break-through and growth and ultimately leads towards the achievement of self-actualisation.
 It includes the exploration and focus of the client’s potential, and the development of inner resources and creativity.
-UKCP

-Body Psychotherapy is a holistic therapeutic approach which address all levels of client’s being: body, emotion, mind and spirit.
+Body-orientated psychotherapy is a holistic therapeutic approach which address all levels of a client’s being: body, emotion, mind and spirit.
 It recognises that many psychological problems have immediate correlations in the body: anxiety and panic attacks, overwhelming feelings, trauma, addiction, etc.